gpiresML/DTA_DBST/README.md

 "# DTA_DST"

-# BCI-Self-paced Dataset
+# BCI-Self-paced Multi-session Dataset

-This dataset was created to test the combination of self-paced control with “One-Time Calibration” (user specific, but session-independent models)
+This dataset was created to test the combination of self-paced control with “One-Time Calibration” (user specific, but session-independent models):
-Read Instructions_data.pdf file for explanation regarding LSC communication speller paradigm and how to extract data from datasets
+- Read Instructions_data.pdf file for explanation regarding LSC communication speller paradigm and how to extract data from datasets
+- ++++.m is the main file to extract epochs from dataset

 <p align="center">
   <a href="https://github.com/gpiresML/DTA_DBST/releases/download/demo-video/demo_video_BCI.mp4">